Buy the right Swede 55

-Not long ago, an American contacted me regarding the purchase of a secondhand Swede 55.
-As a former 55 owner he was familiar with the boat.
-Enthralled by the 55, he found a particular boat on the eastern seaboard of the US and sought advice whether to inspect it at all or not.
+A while ago, an American contacted me regarding the purchase of a secondhand Swede 55.
+As a previous Swede 55 owner, he was familiar with the boat.
+Enthralled by the 55, he found a particular boat on the eastern seaboard of the US and sought advice on whether to inspect at all or not.
 He booked advice to find an answer to his question.

 As in real life, there is rarely a simple ‘yes’ or ‘no.’ It often depends – on the personal situation and the specific boat in question.
-Being familiar with Swede 55 since 1980 and knowing a bit of the tragedy of the Swede 55 he was asking about, I explained some of the pros and cons, where to be concerned and careful, and shared a few insights of my research.
+I have been familiar with Swede 55 since 1980 and knowing a bit of the tragedy of the Swede 55 he was asking about.
+So I explained some pros and cons, where to be concerned and careful, and shared a few insights of my investigation.

 When considering the purchase of a boat, there is commonly a general reality – it is a matter of the asking price versus the risk that comes with a used boat with a mishap in its recent logbook.
-There is only one thing for sure: No matter what the condition and usability of the boat you acquire, it costs a good deal of money just to have it.
-52’ x 10’ of storage, launch and slip or a mooring.
+There is only one thing for sure: Regardless of the condition and usability of the boat you acquire, it costs a good deal of money just to have it.
+52’ x 10’ of storage, launch, and slip or a mooring.
 These fees plus insurance just to start.
 Add to that the time and budget needed to convert it into the yacht you have been dreaming of.

 Advice for Swede 55 buyer: What a Surprise

-“She needed some extensive work and some reseating of chainplates etc. I will spare you the details now, but suffice to say she is now located in Mattapoisett MA, painted blue and renamed Surprise.
+“She needed some extensive work and some reseating of chain plates etc. I will spare you the details now, but suffice to say she is presently located in Mattapoisett/MA, painted blue and renamed Surprise.
 According to information I have, she is hull number 12.
-This is odd because Tumlare, which I bought in ’99 and renamed Sigrid II, now in South Africa, is also supposed to be hull #12.”
+This is odd because Tumlare, which I bought in ’99 and renamed Sigrid II, now in South Africa, is also supposed to be Hull #12.”

 Well, it would be difficult to clarify the mess with the Swede 55 construction numbers.
 I partly created it myself in the 1990s, when I set up a register of all Swede 55s.
 It will possibly work itself out over the years as more information comes along.
 Compared to the pleasure of sailing a 55, the build/hull number is perhaps less important.
 At least the table provides a general overview.